 A lot of the tourist attractions in Athens are cheap, such as the Panathenaic Stadium (the first modern day Olympic stadium) and the Acropolis Museum, which will only set you back €5 each.
 As mentioned above, there are also a lot of free things to see, such as Mars Hill and the National Gardens.
 Take advantage of the parks and busy areas like Syntagma Square; they’re great for people watching and don’t cost a penny!

 See?
 Athens is the perfect city if you’re looking for a budget destination in Europe!
+It’s possible to visit Athens on a budget without having to sacrifice things that are important to you.
 Would you like to see more posts about budget travel?
 Let me know in the comments!